nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "What'd you see?"

 "Well, I'm lookin' for Pat myself, see?
-He's jes' pulled a crooked deal on me a minute before, and I'm askin' for 'im.
+He's jes' pulled a crooked deal on me a minute before, and I'm askin' for &rsquo;im.
 Well, you know the crowd---only people you can find is them y' ain't lookin' for.
 I'm standin' at the foot o' the stairs lookin' for that gray suit.
-Finally I sees it 'way across the floor---and damn if the sleeves ain't 'round your waist."
+Finally I sees it &rsquo;way across the floor---and damn if the sleeves ain't &rsquo;round your waist."

 "Stop swearing------"

 "That sort o' cramps my style, see?
 Don' want to mix you up in anything.
 But I got to have some o' Patmore.
 So I'm standin' there wonderin' what the top card is and lookin' at you.
 Then I see you don' look so good---kinda like a kitten some rough kid won't turn loose.
-Turnin' y' head this way and d' other way and sorter pullin' 'way from this bird even though y' keep on dancin'.
+Turnin' y' head this way and d' other way and sorter pullin' &rsquo;way from this bird even though y' keep on dancin'.
 And I smoke *him* over, and he's grinnin' like a Chess-cat with a mouse---a nice young tender mouse, see what I mean?
 Well, I've seen that grin before, and I know it like I know my landlady's.
-Only, any time I see a guy grin like that before, I jes' feel kinda sorry for 'im f' bein' such a sap.
+Only, any time I see a guy grin like that before, I jes' feel kinda sorry for &rsquo;im f' bein' such a sap.
 This time I ain't sorry.
 That same grin turns me cold."

 He paused so long that she urged him on.
 "You didn't stay cold long."